-In 2014 we created a new website (this one) and being being Scala fanatics here at edc4it, we decided to use scalajs together with angular (through angulate).
+In 2014 we created a new website (this one [has since been migrated]) and being being Scala fanatics here at edc4it, we decided to use scalajs together with angular (through angulate).
 The latter was probably not the best decision but it seemed good at the time (at the moment we are considering moving to outwatch, Binding.scala or monadic-html but are actually also discussing not using any framework).
 However the decision for scalajs has proven to be awesome.

 At the back-end we are running Akka HTTP (migrated from Spray) and we are sharing the json model classes between the front- and back-end.